OmkarShivam/Python-mini-projects/README.md

 # Python-mini-projects

-These are the basic mini project I created during the learning Process.
+These are the basic mini projects I made during the learning Process.